| || || |

 On August 30th, in 1992, England’s Reading Festival took place in the United Kingdom.
 Performers that rocked included: Public Enemy, Ride, Pavement, Suede, Manic Street Preachers and Nirvana.
 The latter two: The bassists for Manic Street Preachers-Nicky Wire did the Who/Hendrix move-smashed his guitar into two pieces then threw it into the audience.

 On August 30th, in 1988, the seminal Funk Band War, who were introduced to the world via Eric Burdon, lost their Saxophonist Papa Dee Allen (hat, 3rd R).
 He was a multi-instrumentalist playing the vibraphone and piano as well.
+Papa Dee was also instrumental in composing and writing songs for the band.
 He was 57 years-old.

 On August 30th, in 1990, pop vocalist Linda Rondstat had some descendants of the Meters play with her at her concert at the Jones Beach Theater in Long Island, New York-The Neville Brothers (she was a longtime fan of them)…‘guess who got shot in the dome piece, Jerome’s niece, on her way home from Jones Beach’…